Click to be redirected to mobile-friendly pages.

 EXPANDED EDUCATIONAL PROGRAMS AND EVENTS

 The GAHC also offers a variety of classes, programs and events.
 Our calendar of events will keep you up-to-date on what's happening at the Center.
+In particular, check out the Spring Craft Workshops we are offering this year.

 If you missed Jim Leach's talk on "Civility With A German Accent" , you can read it here.